aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Task 4: Configure DDoS diagnostic logs

+In this task, you will configure diagnostic logs for your Public IP address to capture information about DDoS-related events and metrics.
+These logs help you monitor and analyze the traffic associated with DDoS protection.

 1. On the Azure home page, select **All resources**.

 1. On the list of your resources, select **MyPublicIPAddress**.